o3de/o3de.org/content/docs/userguide/lumberyard-supported-platforms.md

 ---
-description: ' Learn about the platforms supported by &ALYlong; for developing games and simulations. '
+description: ' Learn about the platforms supported by Amazon Lumberyard for developing games and simulations. '
 title: Supported platforms
 ---